Comicwolfy/PCI-Bus-Enumerator-Extension/README.md

 PCI Bus Enumerator Extension for Core-Kernel: A Friendly Guide

 This document is all about the PCI Bus Enumerator Extension.
-It's a key part of our Core-Kernel!
+It's a needed part for running Core-Kernel on bare-metal.
 Getting Started (Overview)

-So, the PCI Bus Enumerator is a really important bit of software in any modern operating system.
+The PCI Bus Enumerator is a really important bit of software in any modern operating system.
 Its main job is to find and check out all the hardware devices connected through the PCI bus.
 Unlike older connections, where everything had a fixed spot, PCI devices need to be actively scanned for so your computer can find them and set them up.

 Getting this part working is SUPER IMPORTANT IF YOU EVER PLAN TO USE REAL COMPUTER HARDWARE.
-You'll absolutely need this for any low-level programming.
-It's the first step to being able to find and talk to all sorts of common computer parts, like advanced network cards, graphics cards, USB controllers, and even hard drive controllers.
-For anyone getting into bare-metal development, being able to identify and use PCI hardware is truly fundamental.
-What It Actually Does (Functionality)
+### What It Actually Does (Functionality)

 The PCI Bus Enumerator extension helps out with a few main things: